frederickps/data-harvesting-project-eventbrite/README.md

 #### Create the url from the list above
 `create_url(cityname)`
 Returns the url for tomorrow's events in the format needed for the functions below.
+Use this character string for all the `url` inputs below.

 #### How many pages of events for *cityname* ?
 `count_pages(url)`